Elmwood Park Stalking Defense Lawyers

 f.
 This act shall not apply to conduct which occurs during organized group picketing.

-Stalking Penalties in New Jersey
+Penalties for Stalking in New Jersey

 Stalking in New Jersey can be a third degree offense or a fourth degree offense, depending on the circumstances of the alleged crime.
 Both third and fourth degree crimes are indictable criminal offenses which must be handled in the Superior Court in the county in which the alleged offense occurred.
 For example, if you or a loved one has been charged with stalking arising out of Fort Lee, NJ, the case will be handled at the Bergen County Superior Court, located in Hackensack, New Jersey.
 On a third degree stalking offense, you are facing a maximum of five (5) years in New Jersey State Prison.
 On a fourth degree stalking offense, you are facing a maximum of 18 months in state prison.